Renter-Friendly Solutions • 8 min read

 The result is predictable: shelves fall, hooks slip, and entire setups fail within weeks.
 The goal of this guide is to highlight the mistakes that cause these failures so they can be avoided from the start.

-If you want to understand how to choose the correct system instead, see our guide on which no-drill storage system is right for you.
+If you want to start with the right system in the first place, see which no-drill storage system is right for your rental.

 Mistake 1: Treating All Systems as Interchangeable